top of page

 50. Adopt a Mindset of Curiosity: Approach experiences with curiosity—everything becomes an opportunity to learn or find inspiration.

-When to Reach Out for Professional Help
+When to Seek Professional Help

 While engaging in self-care and community-care strategies can be beneficial, if your symptoms become more severe and start to interfere with your daily life, professional help may be needed.
 Seek professional help if:

-• Daily tasks become overwhelming.
+• Daily tasks feel impossible

 If you or someone you know is experiencing suicidal thoughts or thoughts of self-harm, the 988 hotline provides free crisis response 24/7/365 to those in across Canada.
 If you located outside Canada, please check YMHC's comprehensive crisis support list.

-Treatment Options for Anhedonia in ADHD: Pharmaceuticals and Therapy
+Treatment Options for Anhedonia in ADHD

 For those experiencing anhedonia, there is no one clear-cut treatment option.
 Treatment usually involves a multimodal approach, combining medication and therapy: